 Aurora Malt Factory

 Before you stands a chimney cap.
 This is the rotating cap that once sat on the chimney of the Aurora malt factory.
 In this factory, grain was germinated and dried.
 That grain was essential for brewing beer.
-Today, the large factory building from 1898 has been replaced by the Aurora apartment complex.
-Alongside the chimney cap, the director’s villa also reminds us of the old factory (see photos 1 and 2).
+In photo 1 you can see the director’s residence in its current state, with the apartment complex in the background that now stands on the site of the former factory.
+Besides the chimney cap, the director’s villa also recalls the old factory; see photo 2.

 Symbol of Industrialization

-The chimney cap is a symbol of industrialization in this region.
-The malt factory was located along the Boxtel–Wezel railway line.
-This line was part of a fast connection between London, Berlin, and Saint Petersburg.
-Along this railway, known as the “Duits lijntje” (German line), stood several other factories, such as:
+The chimney cap is a symbol of industrialisation in this region.
+The malt factory was located along the Boxtel–Wesel railway line.
+This line was part of a fast connection between London, Berlin and Saint Petersburg.
+Along this railway line, the “Duits Lijntje” (German Line), there were several other factories, such as:

 Memories of the Railway

 The railway no longer exists.
 Yet traces of this era remain.
-Think of the information panels “Gennep Spoorstad” (photo 8) and “Bus-Tram-Trein” (photo 9).
+Think of the information panels “Gennep Spoorstad” and “Bus-Tram-Trein”.
 Even the dismantled rails on the roundabout refer to this unique railway line.